davibelo/c-_from_beginner_to_beyond/02-Fundamentals/00-C++_Structure.md

 - Single-line comments start with two forward slashes (//).
 - Multi-line comments start with /* and ends with */.

+# C++ Main Function
+The main function is called at program startup after initialization of the non-local objects with static storage duration.
+It is the designated entry point to a program that is executed in hosted environment (that is, with an operating system)

+All C++ programs must have a main function.
+If you try to compile a C++ program without a main function, the compiler raises an error.
+(Dynamic-link libraries and static libraries don't have a main function.)

 # C++ Variables
 Variables are containers for storing data values.